xbeat/Machine-Learning/README.md

 Linear regression is a fundamental statistical technique used to model the relationship between variables.
 While the regression line itself provides valuable insights, assessing the model's performance requires a deeper look.
 One powerful yet underrated tool for this purpose is the residual distribution plot.

+## Demystifying Pandas Merging

+Understanding Merging in Pandas

+Merging in Pandas is often misunderstood, but it's a powerful tool for combining datasets.
+It allows you to join DataFrames based on common columns or indices, similar to SQL joins.
+Let's explore the different types of merges and their applications.

 ## Choosing the Right Statistical Test for Your Data

 Why Care About Variable Types?